Overview

 Below you will find the Career Field and Career Cluster that this program is related to.
 Learn more about if this career area fits your interests!

-Health Science
+Is Health Science right for you?

 Health science workers promote health and wellness.
 They diagnose and treat injuries and disease.
 As a physician, dentist, or nurse, you could work directly with patients.
 You could also work in a laboratory to get information used in research or provide administrative support by keeping medical records.